makerdao/governance-manual/parameter-index/debt-auction/param-debt-auction-delay.md

 **Why decrease this parameter?**

-The Debt Auction Delay might be decreased if it is taking too long for Debt Auctions to commence, leaving the system undercollateralized for longer than acceptable, which could impact Dai users and undermine confidence in Dai.
+The Debt Auction Delay might be decreased if it is taking too long for Debt Auctions to commence, leaving the system undercollateralized for longer than acceptable.
+This could impact Dai users and undermine confidence in Dai.

 ## Considerations